SiddharthSinghTanwar/Learning-Data-Structures-and-Algorithms/Arrays.md

 ## Two-Dimensional Array

-- In computing, row-major order and column-major order are methods of storing multi-dimensional array in linear storage.
+In computing, row-major order and column-major order are methods for storing a multidimensional array in linear storage.

     ```c
     int disp[2][4] = {